 The duration of the Surgical Critical Care Fellowship is one year.
-The surgical critical care fellow will be required to spend 7 months in the Trauma/Surgical ICU, one month rotating through the Medical ICU, and other time for experiences in Trauma and specialty education.
-Two months will be spent on elective rotations which may include, but are not limited to: anesthesia, pediatric ICU, cardiovascular ICU, EMS, or further rotations in the medical/surgical ICU, trauma, or a surgical subspecialty.
+The surgical critical care fellow will be required to spend a minimum of 7 months in the Trauma/Surgical ICU, and will have other time for experiences in Trauma Resusitation and Surgical Education as they pertain directly to Surgical Critical Care.
+Two months may be spent on elective rotations which may include, but are not limited to: anesthesia, pediatric ICU, cardiovascular ICU, EMS, or further rotations in the medical/surgical ICU.

 The educational philosophy of this Surgical Critical Care Fellowship Program is to provide a strong foundation of advanced surgical critical care knowledge and skills upon which a scientifically sound systematic approach to the management of critically ill patients can be developed.
 This program provides trainees with an advanced level of specialized skills required to attain a mastery of surgical critical care for patients of all age groups.
 Trainees will be afforded the opportunity to become specialists in the clinical management of critically ill patients, teaching surgical critical care, critical care research, and the administration of surgical critical care units.

 The Surgical Critical Care Fellow will take in-house calls.
 The fellow will take approximately seven calls per month.
 Operative experience is available and encouraged while on-call.
 Other operative cases are available on a case-by-case basis.